Worbach/Vacation-Bookings-Application/README.md

 3. Configure the Database Copy the supplied application.properties into the resources folder if not already present.
 Verify your MySQL connection settings.

-4. Build and Run the Application
+4. Build and run the Application
-In Terminal:
+In terminal:
 mvn spring-boot:run

-5. Access the Application The REST API endpoints will be available at http://localhost:8080.
+5. Access the application the REST API endpoints will be available at http://localhost:8080.
 Use tools like Postman or your Angular front-end to test the API.